tencentyun/intlcloud-documents/product/数据库/云存储Redis/购买指南/产品定价_intl.md

-## Postpaid
+## Pay-as-You-Go
- Pricing for Redis is tiered and offered in pay-as-you-go approach.
+ Pricing for Redis is pay-as-you-go and tiered.
 The longer the usage duration, the lower the cost.
-The tier 3 pricing is almost the same as the prepaid approach.
 There are three tiers depending on duration:<br>
  - Tier 1 (0 to 4 days): price per hour = monthly price`/30/24*2`.<br>
  - Tier 2 (4 to 15 days): price per hour = monthly price`/30/24*1.5`.<br>
  - Tier 3 (more than 15 days): price per hour = monthly price`/30/24`.<br>
- - Tier 1 price = 2 * Tier 3 price; Tier 2 price = 1.5 * Tier 1 price.
+ - In review, Tier 1 price = 2 * Tier 3 price; Tier 2 price = 1.5 * Tier 1 price.
  <br>
 **Note:** If instances expand or reduce in capacities,  or if they are isolated, charges will be recalculated based on tier 1 pricing.